0xfe/vextab/README.md

   * [Jison](http://zaach.github.com/jison/) - An LALR(1) parser modeled on Bison.
   * [Underscore.js](http://underscorejs.org/) - A utility-belt library for JavaScript.

-## Setup
+## Prerequisites (for VexTab developers)

 First install Node:

     $ brew install node (on OSX)
     $ sudo apt-get install node (on Linux)

 Then install CoffeScript and Jison.
-Do this form the root VexTab directory so it creates a sub-directory called `node-modules`.
+Do this from the root VexTab directory so it creates a sub-directory called `node-modules`.

     $ npm install jison coffee-script

+Next, install Ruby and the `bundler` gem.
+Then install all the dependencies by typing:

+    $ bundle install

 ## Build and Test

-Run `build.sh` and pull up `build/src/runtest.html` in your browser.
+Run `rake` and pull up `build/src/runtest.html` in your browser.

-If you want to auto-build on changes to source files, you need to install the Ruby gem `guard`.
-If you have `bundler` you can do the following.
+If you want to auto-build on changes to source files type:

-    $ bundle install
+    $ rake watch
-    $ bundle exec guard

 ## Links